-EBU28320 Checking the spark plugs
+Checking the spark plug

-The spark plugs are important engine components, which are easy to check.
-Since heat and deposits will cause any spark plug to slowly erode, the spark plugs should be removed and checked in accordance with the periodic maintenance and lubrication chart.
-In addition, the condition of the spark plugs can reveal the condition of the engine.
+The spark plug is an important engine component, which is easy to check.
+Since heat and deposits will cause any spark plug to slowly erode, the spark plug should be removed and checked in accordance with the periodic maintenance and lubrication chart.
+In addition, the condition of the spark plug can reveal the condition of the engine.

-To remove a spark plug
+To remove the spark plug